Kindergarten through Fifth Grade

 Elementary children are ready to dive in and learn more about how and why our faith matters.
 Discovering the “how” and “why” in concrete ways is imperative for them to understand to truly make faith their own.
 What children discover about God and Christianity at this time forms the foundation of a lasting relationship with Jesus.
 Did you know that most kids have fully formed their ideas about who God is and have decided whether or not they will have a relationship with Him by the time they leave 5th grade?
 Our passion is helping kids discover how truly undeniable our God is in a world that tries so hard to convince us otherwise.
 Here are just a few of the ways we work towards that discovery:

 Memory Verse Challenge: This monthly challenge encourages children to put the Word of God in their hearts through friendly competition.

 First Grade Bible Presentation: In the Fall, first graders receive their “big kid” Bibles.

 Life Applications: Each month, we focus on a different character quality of God and learn ways to apply it to our own lives.

 Vacation Bible School: VBS is held every summer at Charity and is a jam-packed experience combining faith and fun.

 Summer Bible Camps: Charity provides transportation to Jr. Camp, Intermediate Camp and Jr. High Camp held at Crystal Springs Camp during the summer months.

-Family Events: Charity hosts several family friendly events throughout the year including the Fall Festival at Papa’s Pumpkin Patch and our Annual Block Party.
+Family Events: Charity hosts several family friendly events throughout the year including the Fall Festival at Papa’s Pumpkin Patch and our Annual Rally Day Party.